Serbian campaign: Background

 In 1912 and 1913, the First Balkan War was fought between the Balkan League of Greece, Bulgaria, Serbia, and Montenegro and the fracturing Ottoman Empire.
 The resulting Treaty of London further shrank the Ottoman Empire by creating an independent Principality of Albania and enlarging the territorial holdings of Bulgaria, Serbia, Montenegro, and Greece.
 When Bulgaria attacked both Serbia and Greece on 16 June 1913, it lost most of its Macedonian region to those countries, and additionally, the Southern Dobruja region to Romania and Adrianople (the present-day city of Edirne) to Turkey in the 33-day Second Balkan War, which further destabilized the region.

 On 28 June 1914, Gavrilo Princip, a Bosnian Serb student and member of an organization of national revolutionaries called Young Bosnia, assassinated Archduke Franz Ferdinand of Austria, the heir to the Austro-Hungarian throne, in Sarajevo, Bosnia.

-Though the political objective of the assassination was the independence of the southern Austro-Hungarian provinces mainly populated by Slavs from the Austro-Hungarian Empire, it also inadvertently triggered a chain of events that embroiled Russia and the major European powers.
-This began a period of diplomatic manoeuvring among Austria-Hungary, Germany, Russia, France, and Britain called the July Crisis.
+Although the assassination's political objective was the independence of the southern Austro-Hungarian provinces, mainly populated by Slavs, from the Austro-Hungarian Empire, it also inadvertently triggered a chain of events that embroiled Russia and the major European powers.
+This initiated a period of diplomatic manoeuvring among Austria-Hungary, Germany, Russia, France, and Britain known as the July Crisis.
 Austria-Hungary delivered the July Ultimatum to Serbia, a series of ten demands intentionally made unacceptable to provoke a war with Serbia.
 When Serbia agreed to only eight of the ten demands, Austria-Hungary declared war on 28 July 1914.

 The Austro-Hungarian government's declaration of war in a telegram sent to the government of Serbia on 28 July 1914, signed by Imperial Foreign Minister Count Leopold Berchtold.

 The dispute between Austria-Hungary and Serbia escalated into what is now known as World War I, drawing in Russia, Germany, France, and the British Empire.
-Within a week, Austria-Hungary had to face a war with Russia, Serbia's patron, which had the largest army in the world at the time.
-The result was that Serbia became a subsidiary front in the massive fight that started to unfold along Austria-Hungary's border with Russia.
-Though Serbia had an experienced army, it was exhausted from the conflicts of the Balkan Wars and poorly equipped, which led the Austro-Hungarians to believe it would fall in less than a month.
-Serbia's strategy was to hold on as long as it could and hope the Russians could defeat the main Austro-Hungarian Army, with or without the help of other allies.
-Serbia constantly had to worry about its hostile neighbour to the east, Bulgaria, with which it had fought several wars, most recently in the Second Balkan War of 1913.
+Within a week, Austria-Hungary was forced into war with Russia, Serbia's patron, which at the time had the largest army in the world.
+The result was that Serbia became a subsidiary front in the massive conflict that was unfolding along Austria-Hungary's border with Russia.
+Although Serbia had an experienced army, it was exhausted by the Balkan Wars and poorly equipped, leading the Austro-Hungarians to believe it would fall within less than a month.
+Serbia's strategy was to hold out as long as possible and hope that the Russians could defeat the main Austro-Hungarian Army, with or without the assistance of other allies.
+Serbia was constantly concerned about its hostile eastern neighbour, Bulgaria, with which it had fought several wars, most recently in the Second Balkan War of 1913.